 · The U.S. faces real and significant national and economic security threats.
 These threats heighten the need for domestic and international trust in U.S.-based technology companies, which play a central role in building and operating an open, global internet.

-- To the extent that customer communications do not compromise legitimate government needs in ongoing government operations or investigation, U.S. technology companies need the ability to communicate with their customers about the nature, number, and scope of government requests for data.
+· To the extent that customer communications do not compromise legitimate government needs in ongoing government operations or investigations, U.S. technology companies need the ability to communicate with their customers about the nature, number, and scope of government requests for data.

-- Promote interoperability standards, open to all companies, that would allow network operators the ability to transition away from suppliers and systems with significantly less disruption.
+· The establishment of interoperability standards, open to all companies, which would allow network operators the ability to transition away from suppliers and systems with significantly less disruption.

-- Electronic Communications Privacy Act (ECPA) reform should create a clear set of rules for law enforcement access that are in line with users’ expectations of digital privacy in the 21st century.
+· Reform of the Electronic Communications Privacy Act (ECPA) should create a clear set of rules for law enforcement access that are in line with users’ expectations of digital privacy in the 21st century.
 These rules should safeguard end-user privacy, provide clarity for service providers, and enable law enforcement to conduct effective and efficient investigations.

 International Online Privacy Reform Principles

-- U.S. online privacy and government access laws have failed to keep up with modern electronic communications in the digital age.
-The administration and Congress should work together to effectively implement the Clarifying Lawful Overseas Use of Data (CLOUD) Act of 2018 to provide law enforcement, U.S. companies, and consumers much needed clarity about the appropriate way to access data held abroad, while setting standards for foreign governments seeking access to information held by U.S. technology companies.
+· U.S. online privacy and government access laws have failed to keep up with modern electronic communications in the digital age.
+The administration and Congress should work together to effectively implement the Clarifying Lawful Overseas Use of Data Act of 2018, or CLOUD Act, to provide law enforcement, U.S. companies, and consumers with much-needed clarity about the appropriate way to access data held abroad, while setting standards for foreign governments seeking access to information held by U.S. technology companies.

-- Passing the ECPA into law and implementing the CLOUD Act are critical steps to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and boost confidence in the technologies we use to communicate with each other.
+· Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and to boost confidence in the technologies we use to communicate with each other.